hathora/builder/docs/hathora-yml.md

 userState: MyUnion
 ```

-## initialize

-The `initialize` key represents the method which is responsible for creating a new state.

 ## error

 The `error` key represents the response type the server sends when a method call fails.